-Clearly a budding talent, Green began studying privately with the noted clarinet pedagogue Leon Russianoff.
-Accomplished at age 13, he was chosen by Leonard Bernstein to be a featured guest in a televised Young People’s Concert.
+A budding talent, Green began studying privately with the noted clarinet pedagogue Leon Russianoff, an association that lead to an introduction to Bernstein and the invitation to perform in the 1962 Young People’s Concert.
 Just three years later, artistic director and pianist Charles Wadsworth invited Green to the Festival of Two Worlds at Spoleto, Italy, where he performed with Mr. Wadsworth and renowned artists Jacqueline du Pre, Richard Goode and Judith Blegen.

 In 1966, Green won the prestigious Young Concert Artists International Auditions and attended Yale University, where he studied with Keith Wilson, and performed as principal clarinetist with the New Haven Symphony Orchestra.
 He graduated Yale with a BA in Theory and Composition in 1970 and continued his studies at Juilliard, where he studied with Joseph Allard, receiving an MS degree in performance in 1972.
 From 1970-75, he soloed with the National Orchestral Association, the Hartford symphony, and Kansas City Youth Symphony, and performed chamber music with Richard Goode, Fred Sherry, Ko Iwasaki and Ursula Oppens, among others.